GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/DERI Score Methodology_v1.md

 The most important area of this work is the indicator score calculation, as the rest of the calculations are built upon these.

 ## Choice of indicators
 The original choice of indicators comes from work completed internally at Salford City Council.
-The indicators aim to convey the breadth of the issue of digital exclusion, covering aspects such as age, deprivation and affordability, access, and activity.
+This work by the Greater Manchester Combined Authority utilises these as a basis for this DERI methodology.
+The indicators aim to convey the breadth of the issue of digital exclusion, covering aspects such as age, deprivation, broadband access, and activity.

 It is important to review these over time, and to ensure that chosen and new indicators are not so closely correlated that they do not 'double-count' an issue.

-For this first version of the tool, the methodology makes some changes to the indicators used from the original Salford definition.
+For this first version of the tool, the methodology makes some changes to the indicators used in Salford's original work.
 The changes are:
-* The Digital Hard to Count score has been removed from the calculation.
+* This DERI methodology does not include a Digital Hard to Count score.
 This dataset was created to aid the Census, and understand the propensity to engage with the Census digitally.
 It has not been openly released by ONS, and so cannot be accessed for all areas of the country.
 We will explore whether this dataset is appropriate to use following its release, or whether a different but related dataset might be better to use.
 For example, it may be more beneficial to use actual Census figures on the numbers who filled in the Census digitally.
-* The proportion of contacts to local services made online has been removed.
-This indicator was available for Salford only.
+* This DERI methodology does not include the proportion of contacts to local services made online.
+This indicator is not available nationally.
-* The proportion of council tax bills paid online has been removed.
-Again, this dataset was available for Salford only.
+* This DERI methodology does not include the proportion of council tax bills paid online.
+Again, this dataset was not available nationally.

 This has had two major impacts on the DERI score calculation:
 * The activity component has been removed from the DERI score.
 The three indicators that constituted this component have been removed from the calculation.
 * The [weighting](#weightings) of the broadband component raises from 17% in Salford's original approach to 33% in this methodology.

 ## Choice of geography
-The original tool developed by Salford City Council focused on ward areas.
+The original methodology developed by Salford City Council focused on ward areas.
 All of the datasets currently used are available at an LSOA or OA level, but not all are available at ward level.
-It was agreed that version 1 of the score would therefore use the LSOA level of detail.
+GMCA decided that this DERI methodology would therefore use the LSOA level of detail.

 ## Individual indicator scores
 There are 9 individual indicators that make up the overall DERI score.
 These are individually weighted to form the next part in the calculation chain, the component scores.
 We have created a data scources list that can be used to create the datasets and scores.